• Skip to main content

 • Separate egg yolks from whites.

-• Beat egg whites to a stiff froth.
+• Beat egg whites to a froth with soft peaks able to be formed.

 • Sift flour, cornflour and cream of tartar together.
-Add gradually to the egg and sugar mixture, folding together gently with a spatula.
+Add half to the egg and sugar mixture, folding together gently with a spatula.
+Add final half and, again, fold together gently.

 • Combine melted butter, hot water and bicarb soda and add to the mixture.
 Fold together gently using the spatula.